 - a.
-Include a Conflict Minerals flow-down clause in new or renewed supplier contracts. - b.
-Expand the number of suppliers requested to supply information. - c.
-Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - d.
+Continue to engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - b.
+Continue requesting and implementing a Conflict Minerals clause in new or renewed supplier agreements to assist in requiring and receiving enhanced Conflict Minerals information, including relating to the sources of the minerals. - c.
+Intensify the Company's efforts to obtain increased information regarding the smelters and refiners used by the Company's suppliers and the sources of Conflict Minerals for those smelters and refiners to develop an enhanced understanding of the Company's Conflict Minerals sources. - d.
 Engage any of our suppliers found to be supplying us with 3TG from sources that support conflict in the DRC or any adjoining country to establish an alternative source of 3TG that does not support such conflict. - e.
-Work with the OECD and relevant trade associations to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance. - f.
-Include a Conflict Minerals related provision in Hubbell's standard Terms and Conditions. - g.
-Store any data generated by our due diligence exercises on our internal network drive.
-We will further individually attach supplier certifications to our ERP system.
+Continue to work with the OECD and relevant trade associations to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance.